MYanello/homelab/README.md

 ## Worklog

+### 02.10.25

+- Setting up authpols for istio so that I can soon replace haproxy with istio as my edge load balancer to simplify things and no longer use the haproxy ui in opnsense

 ### 02.09.25

 - Started using kustomize to manage the k8s manifests through argocd
 - Added renovate to update helm charts and kustomize bases, this pairs nicely with kustomize setting the image tags
 - Patched frigate to use the hostpath path for the frigate media since it will only ever run on the server node so local-path storageclass just made a mess of the path names and nfs is slow for no reason